nathan-fiscaletti/letstry/README.md

 # letstry

-letstry is a powerful tool designed to streamline project creation and management within VSCode, built in Golang.
-It provides users with a suite of features to create, manage, and export project templates, ensuring a smooth workflow for developers.
+letstry is a powerful tool designed to provide temporary work-spaces for developers, built in Golang.
+It allows you to quickly create new projects, save them as templates, and export them to a more permanent location.

-> If you want to understand in what ways letstry can help you, you are highly encouraged to read the [Use Cases](./docs/use-cases.md) section.

-## Features

-- **Project Creation**: Create new projects with a simple command.
-The tool initializes a temporary directory and opens it in VSCode for quick prototyping.
-- **Template Management**: Save, export, import, list, and remove project templates with ease.
-Templates can be tagged with languages for better organization.
-- **Session Tracking**: Track active VSCode sessions by PID, and prompt users to save their projects upon closing the VSCode window.
-- **Export and Save**: Export projects to a specified path, save them as templates for future use, or export them to a git repository.
-- **Custom Templates**: Set a default template, update it, or create new ones based on your needs.

 ## Installation